vic21984/Victoria-Universalis/README.md

 ### Credits

 Thanks to the creators of HPM and PDM for historical databases and art assets.
 Thanks to God of Cheese for his RGO changing events in PIUR.
 Thanks to General Townes for removing the menu tab backgrounds.
+Thanks to Panzerfaust1 for new carrier and province selector sprites.
+Thanks to Nurse Reno for the new fixed demand state warscore calculations.